The Dangers of Over-the-Counter Drugs

 Of course, death is the biggest risk when you combine alcohol with any substance.
 That’s true with OTC medications and alcohol as well.

 If you struggle with OTC drug dependence or find yourself combining substances to achieve more potent effects, please seek immediate assistance.
-Call Zinnia Healing at (855) 430-9439 to discuss your options now.
+Call Zinnia Health at (855) 430-9439 to discuss your options now.

 Taking OTC Medications During Pregnancy or While Breastfeeding

 Pregnant or breastfeeding women are particularly vulnerable to the risks of OTC drugs.
 Their unborn children are also susceptible to the side effects (including fatal side effects) of these medications.

 Please remember that many over-the-counter drugs aren’t safe during pregnancy or while breastfeeding.
 Before you take a dose of any medicine, ask your doctor or medical provider whether it’s approved during pregnancy.

 In addition, some OTC medications are safe to take during one trimester of pregnancy (e.g., the first few months) but not safe during another trimester (e.g., closer to delivery).

 If you take certain medications during pregnancy, you may cause unnecessary risks for yourself or the developing fetus.
 If you take certain medications while breastfeeding, you may unknowingly pass the medication to your infant, which can be harmful.

 While you should always ask your doctor for medical advice, here is a shortlist of medications you should avoid throughout pregnancy:

 - Aspirin (e.g., Bayer)